Tommy Boyd: Television

-From 1977 to 1980, Boyd was co-presenter of the ITV children's magazine programme Magpie replacing Douglas Rae.
-In 1981, he presented What's Happening?, a news quiz.
-He also presented the Saturday TV-am show Wide Awake Club from 1986–1990, and its Sunday spin-off WAC Extra, throughout the 1980s.
+Boyd expressed a desire to work in television from watching John Noakes present the children's programme Blue Peter on the BBC.
+In 1977, he secured an audition as the replacement co-presenter of the children's magazine show Magpie on ITV, replacing Douglas Rae.
+He botched a pancake making routine on purpose that resembled Noakes' style which gained a round of applause from the camera crew, and landed the job.
+The show was scrapped due to high production costs in 1980, after which Boyd presented the news quiz What's Happening?, in 1981.
+He presented Wide Awake Club on Saturday mornings from 1986 to 1990, and its Sunday spin-off WAC Extra, throughout the 1980s.
 In 1982, he joined the cast of Jigsaw, including Janet Ellis, Sylvester McCoy and David Rappaport.
-Boyd also hosted Children's BBC programme called Puzzle Trail.
+Boyd also hosted the BBC programme Puzzle Trail.

-Between 1982 and 1984, Boyd fronted Central Television's Saturday morning kids TV show The Saturday Show alongside Isla St Clair, and followed this with Saturday Starship in 1985 (co-presented by Bonnie Langford).
+Between 1982 and 1985, Boyd fronted Central Television's Saturday morning kids TV show The Saturday Show (later The Saturday Starship) alongside Isla St Clair who was later replaced by Bonnie Langford.
 He was the host of CITV between 1991 and 1993.
 In 1993 and 1994, Boyd worked on The Children's Channel, a satellite television channel.
-In 1997, Boyd presented the TV programme MLB on Five.
+In 1997, Boyd presented MLB on Five.